sharpcoding/key-value-state-container/README.md

 };
 ```

+See that no `"sort-working-tasks"` action is dispatched directly by test suite.
+It is dispatched by `autoActions` function (optional extension function).

 ## Precautions

 Although the library is already used in the production environment, it is still in the early stage of development 🧪, so API and some specific naming might change.